rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

     │   └── Subset3Samples.txt - a text file containing the sample file names and conditions └── FindCommonGenes.R
 ```
-The file organization of the **Differential Expression Analysis** directory mimics the correct layout.
+The file organization of the **Differential Expression Analysis** directory of this repository mimics the correct layout.
 - Each subset's analysis should be conducted in its own directory named *Subset#*.
-- The script for that subset, the the sample list for that subset, and the abundance.tsv files produced in the transcript quantification step should be placed in the directory.
+- The script for that subset, the sample list for that subset, and the abundance.tsv files produced in the transcript quantification step should be placed in the directory.
-- The script to identify the common differentially expressed gene identification should be placed in the parent directory containing the Subset folders.
+- The script to identify the common differentially expressed gene identification should be placed in the parent directory containing the subset folders.

 #### Individual Sample Differential Expression
 The individual subset scripts should be run **before** the FindCommonGenes.R script, as the files created serve as the input for this script.